nuken/roku-bridge/README.md

 `http://<IP_OF_DOCKER_HOST>:5006/status`
 2. Use the web interface to:
 * **Add Your LinkPi Tuners:** Click "Add Tuner" and provide the Roku IP and LinkPi TS stream URL.
-* **Add Deep-Link Channels:** Click "Add Channel" and enter the friendly name, Roku App ID (e.g., `195316` for YouTube TV), Deep Link Content ID, and the Gracenote Station ID.
+* **Add Deep-Link Channels:** Click "Add Channel".
+Select your target app (YouTube TV or DirecTV) from the dropdown, enter the Deep Link Content ID, and add the Gracenote Station ID.
+* **Assign Playlists:** (Optional) Enter a group name like "Sports" or "YTTV" to group your channels.
 * **Set Tune Delays:** Adjust the delay (in seconds) to give the app enough time to load the video before the bridge starts proxying the stream.